 Rhythmic positioning of each fish at the intersections of a cubic three-axis system.
 To draw extra attention to that three-axis system (I first made some desperate attempts to arrive at a less ordinary division of space, for example the tetra-octahedral option and others, all of which prove to be too unusual to evoke a strong suggestion in the untrained observer), I accentuated those three axes in each animal, as a spatial cross shape.
 This organically gives rise to nice series (a lot of them) of three or four obliquely placed, contiguous objects; you can see the same truncation in the trees of a forest planted according to square, rectangle, or other method.

 The colour of the “black” plank (actually dark brown) is “full” only in the front fish, i.e. as dark as possible at the given strength of colour mixing.
 By pressing less hard as the distance increases, the colour becomes less full; the same result is achieved by multiplying fine hatchings to the back, not in print, but in the engraving itself.

 The two colours.
 Near a “warm” one, far away a “cold” one.
 Hence as the depth increases, the warmth decreases and the cold colour increases.

 There might be more systematicities or systematisations, but this is quite enough I would say.
 Can such a methodically designed case still be considered “art”?
 For that you should first know what art is, and I do not know.’*

-In his Escher biography, biographer Ernst Hazeu notes that Depth is a reference to the war.** On 14 January 1945, Escher had started a war diary.
+In his biography of Escher, author Ernst Hazeu notes that Depth is a reference to the war.
+On 14 January 1945, Escher had started a war diary.
 Inspired by the translation of Homer’s Odyssey by the poet P.C.
 Boutens, he wrote 360 hexameters about his experiences.
 On 19 January he writes about the ‘ever rising rumble in the sky’, the ‘devilish thundering threats’ and the ‘invisible birds of vengeance’ that will drop their ‘murder weapons’.
 Not here, not aimed at you but ‘further, much further’ they will unleash their cargo causing ‘death, destruction and mutilation’.